Import & manage customized tokens

 Step 3: In the token list, click on the "+" button to add your token.

-Please note that we do not ACTIVELY support your manually imported tokens; therefore, if you engage in transactions such as sending and receiving of these tokens, we would show you the exact responses from the contract specified by the contract address that you have provided.
+Please note that we do not ACTIVELY support your manually imported tokens; therefore, if you engage in transactions such as sending and receiving these tokens, we will show you the exact responses from the contract specified by the contract address that you have provided.

 Since our natively supported tokens are used by a larger user base, we prioritize our natively supported token over user's manually imported tokens.
 As a result, it might be difficult to find your customized tokens in our token list.

-An useful trick is to utilize the "Search" feature everytime you want to use the customized tokens.
+A useful trick is to utilize the "Search" feature every time you want to use the customized tokens.

 Step 1: Open SubWallet homepage and click the "Search" item on the top right corner.